cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

 Once you have installed it, execute ``cms help sys`` to see the usage.
-Now you simply can in a new directory execute the sys command as follows, where ``mycommnad`` is than name of the command you like to implement.
+Now you simply can in a new directory execute the sys command as follows, where ``mycommnad`` is the name of the command you like to implement.

 .. code:: bash